brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-21.md

 Clyde interjected, "We know, Harry!
 Tell us later.
 Just run or they'll catch you!"

 "Traitor!
-You just want to get Harry alone for some private luv'ins!"* Fred accused, causing his nephew to turn beet red.
+You just want to get Harry alone for some private luv'ins!"\[^62-1] Fred accused, causing his nephew to turn beet red.
 Luckily, this was just enough of a distraction for Harry to slip under his outstretched arms and through the door.
 From there he managed to escape into the castle, feeling laughter